bravo1goingdark/blipmq/docs/PERFORMANCE.md

 Implications:

-- More topics â†’ better distribution across shards.
+- More topics ? better distribution across shards.
-- Single hot topic â†’ more contention on that topicâ€™s shard.
+- Single hot topic ? more contention on that topic’s shard.
   - Consider using multiple topics per logical stream to spread load.

 ### Per-Subscriber Queue Capacity